PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

     * **For a root file system**: Make a `tar` file containing the root file system archive from the MBL build artefacts.

-        A symlink to the root file system archive can be found in the build environment at `<mbl_workspace>/build-mbl/tmp-mbl-glibc/deploy/images/<MACHINE>/mbl-console-image-<MACHINE>.tar.xz`
+        A symlink to the root file system archive can be found in the build environment at `/path/to/artifacts/machine/<MACHINE>/images/mbl-console-image-test/images/mbl-console-image-test-<MACHINE>.tar.xz`

         Where:

-        * `<mbl_workspace>` is the directory in which the `repo init` command created the MBL workspace.
+        * `/path/to/artifacts` is the output directory specified for all build artifacts.
+See the [build tutorial]() for more information.
         * `<MACHINE>` is the value that was given to the build script for the `--machine` option.
 See the [build tutorial]() to determine which value is suitable for the device in use.

         <span class="notes">**Note:** The file inside the update payload must be named `rootfs.tar.xz` and must be in the tar's root directory, not a subdirectory.</span>

-        For example, to create an update payload file at `/tmp/payload.tar` containing a Warp7 root file system image `tar` file with the path `build-mbl/tmp-mbl-glibc/deploy/images/imx7s-warp-mbl/mbl-console-image-imx7s-warp-mbl.tar.xz`, run:
+        For example, to create an update payload file at `/tmp/payload.tar` containing a Warp7 root file system image `tar` file with the path `/path/to/artifacts/machine/imx7s-warp-mbl/images/mbl-console-image-test/images/mbl-console-image-test-imx7s-warp-mbl.tar.xz`, run:

         ```
-        user01@dev-machine:~$ tar -cf /tmp/payload.tar -C /home/user01/mbl/mbl-os-0.5/build-mbl/tmp-mbl-glibc/deploy/images/imx7s-warp-mbl '--transform=s/.*/rootfs.tar.xz/' --dereference mbl-console-image-imx7s-warp-mbl.tar.xz
+        user01@dev-machine:~$ tar -cf /tmp/payload.tar -C /path/to/artifacts/machine/imx7s-warp-mbl/images/mbl-console-image-test/images '--transform=s/.*/rootfs.tar.xz/' --dereference mbl-console-image-test-imx7s-warp-mbl.tar.xz
         ```

         The `--transform` option renames all files added to the payload to `rootfs.tar.xz` and the `--dereference` option is used so that `tar` adds the actual root file system archive file rather than the symlink to it.